avall/AWS-SAA-C03/assets/md/006-DNS-Introduction.md

 ### SOA record
   - **_SOA_** (Start of Authority): contains information about the domain & the DNS server responsible for the domain.
+Indicates the authoritative location for answering queries for your domain.
 Provides essential parameters for the zone, including primary name server and administrator email address.

 ## How works